 The current truss bridge was originally constructed in 1942 and was re-constructed in 1944 after a severe storm destroyed the main span.
 The bridge has allowed motorists to travel both east and west across the Mississippi River for nearly 80 years.

 Over the course of seven decades, the Chester Bridge has become less functional for modern vehicles.
 Although the bridge is safe for travel, this aging structure is considered to be in poor condition.
+MoDOT is continuing to monitor the bridge, and the next inspection is scheduled for fall 2021.

 Environmental Assessment & Preferred Alternative